This post may contain affiliate links. Please read my disclosure policy.

 Do you have a favorite nut?
 Do you crave butterscotch and enjoy a little bourbon on the side?
 Look no further, this is the dessert for you!
 This has been in my head for months … I could see it, smell it, and taste it, and couldn’t rest until I put it on the table.

-It’s just a coincidence I posted a butterscotch recipe and a soup recipe last week, then again this week.
-But this one has nuts, lots and lots of nuts.
-Walnuts, pecans, hazelnuts, cashews and pistachios.
+Walnuts, pecans, hazelnuts, cashews and pistachios are our nuts of choice for this tart.
 These are my favorites but you can mix it up with as many or as few as you like.
-Each bite is a little different but all are covered in a smooth, creamy butterscotch sauce that takes minutes to make.
+This tart would be great with just walnuts or pecans.
+There’s no wrong way to eat nuts!
+We love the assortment because each bite is a little different but all are covered in a smooth, creamy butterscotch sauce that takes just minutes to make.

-The simple tart crust can be made ahead and comes together easily in a food processor.
-Serve at room temperature for the best texture.
+This simple tart made the day before serving.
+The crust comes together easily in a food processor then pressed into a tart pan.
+Serve this nut tart at room temperature for the best texture and consistency.

 - 2 tablespoons granulated sugar